N03l-MG/miniRT/README.md

 - Support for the **obj** 3D format, allowing for rendering of any 3D model.
 - _Maybe_ light refraction and caustics.
 - Bump-mapping and textures.
-- _If i'm feeling crazy_, a way to edit the assets dynamically during runtime.
+- _If I'm feeling crazy_, a way to edit the assets dynamically during runtime.